kswoo97/PerPEFT/README.md

 ```
 python == 3.8.20
-pytorch == 1.12.1+cu113
+pytorch == 2.2.0+cu122
 numpy == 1.24.3
 peft == 0.13.2
 transformers == 4.45.2
 ```

+Note that several other versions are also compatible.
+Feel free to **leave any issues** caused by the package error.

 ------

-### Code implementation
+### How to run the code?

 In this work, we use three PEFT modules: (1) LoRA, (2) (IA)3, and (3) IISAN.

-LoRA and (IA)3 are supported by the ```peft``` package, while IISAN does not.
-Thus, they require a different implementation.

-- For LoRA, one can use the code below:
+- For LoRA (standard PEFT module), one can use the code below:
 ```
 python3 perpeft_lora_ia3.py --dataset sports_outdoors --device cuda:0 --peft_type lora --wdecay 1e-4 --lr 1e-4
 ```
-- For (IA)3, one can use the code below:
+- For (IA)3 (the strongest PEFT module in our setting), one can use the code below:
 ```
 python3 perpeft_lora_ia3.py --dataset sports_outdoors --device cuda:0 --peft_type ia3 --wdecay 1e-4 --lr 1e-4
 ```
-- For IISAN, one can use the code below:
+- For IISAN (the fastest PEFT module in our setting), one can use the code below:
 ```
 python3 perpeft_iisan.py --dataset sports_outdoors --device cuda:0 --wdecay 1e-4 --lr 1e-4
 ```